Resurrecting Address Clustering in Bitcoin: Clustering Change Outputs

-\paragraph{Results.} Using the same $p_{change}$ as before and setting $p_{spend} = 0.01$, the constrained clustering skips \num{419641} merges that would have violated constraints and retains \num{247111} more individual clusters than the unconstrained clustering. \roundnum{1}{8.869488} million of the predicted merges are redundant because the clusters had already been merged.
+Using the same $p_{change} = 0.99$ and setting $p_{spend} = 0.01$, the constrained clustering prevents \num{413608} merges that would have violated constraints and retains \num{231340} more individual clusters than the unconstrained clustering.

-We find that the constrained merging prevents the previously observed severe cluster collapse.
-For example, the constrained clustering does not produce the large Mt.\ Gox supercluster: the enhanced cluster contains \roundnum{1}{4.299191} million transactions (a \SI{5}{\percent} increase) and \roundnum{1}{14.357678} million addresses (a \SI{10}{\percent} increase).
-Assessing the \num{273} labeled clusters, there are only ten instances left where two labeled clusters are merged together.
-Three of those instances are pairs of gambling services (e.g., \texttt{dadice.com} and \texttt{999dice.com}), the others also involve exchanges and darknet markets.
-We suspect that unusual types of payouts from these services might have triggered their collapse. \roundoff
+We find that the constraints prevent the previously observed severe cluster collapse.
+For example, the constrained clustering does not produce the large Mt.\ Gox supercluster: the cluster contains only \roundnum{1}{4.397689} million transactions (a \SI{6}{\percent} increase) and \roundnum{1}{14.511165} million addresses (a \SI{10}{\percent} increase).
+Assessing the \num{273} labeled clusters, there are seven instances where two labeled clusters were merged.
+We suspect that unusual types of payouts from these services might have triggered the collapse.

-\Cref{tab:tx-count-smaller-cluster} shows percentiles of the number of transactions associated with each smaller cluster that was merged into a larger cluster.
-In at least \SI{90}{\percent} of merges, the transaction count of the smaller cluster was equal to or below \num{1} (\num{0} if unspent and not used otherwise).
-This highlights how change address clustering is useful to merge small clusters occurring in only a single transaction that are missed by multi-input clustering.
-We can also see that until the \num{99.99} percentile, transaction counts are very similar between the unconstrained and the constrained clustering, but that the constrains prevent large merges from taking place, preventing cluster collapse.

-\Cref{fig:cluster-collapse} shows histograms of the increase in address count and transaction count for each affected cluster.
-Increase here is the difference between the resulting size of the enhanced cluster and the largest individual base cluster before change address clustering.
-The histograms are plotted on a log-log axis, highlighting the extreme skewness of the distribution.
-Most clusters increase only by a few addresses or transactions.\footnote{Due to the log-scale, the histogram showing the increase in transaction size excludes \roundnum{1}{2.41} million clusters that, using the naive approach, didn't increase in their transaction count, and \roundnum{1}{2.61} million using the constrained approach, respectively. } The supercluster can also easily be spotted.

-Finally, we inspect the clustering with regards to the maximum time difference between two transactions.
-We would expect that transactions in the merged clusters should, in general, not be too far apart.
-If two clusters are merged such that the maximum time gap between transactions increases substantially (say, from a few months to a few years), then this potentially indicates an incorrect clustering.
-For the majority (\roundnum{0}{28.054845} million) of the new clusters, each prior base cluster had fewer than 2 transactions.
-The median max time gap for those clusters amounts to just below \num{2} hours.
-For instances where at least one original cluster already consisted of \num{2} or more transactions, the median increase in the maximum time gap is only around half an hour.
-Overall, the distribution is highly centered (cf. \Cref{fig:time-gap-change}).